bcakmakoglu/revue-draggable/docs/content/en/index.md

 ```

 ## 🕵🏻‍♂️ Tests

-Testing is done by Cypress.
+Testing is done with Cypress.
 You can find the specs in the [cypress directory](/cypress);
 ```bash
 $ yarn ci // starts test server and runs tests, make sure port 3000 is open
 ```